-TECHNOLOGY POLICIES AND ACCEPTABLE USE
+TECHNOLOGY POLICIES & ACCEPTABLE USE FOR ALL COMPUTERS & DEVICES

 I. Teurlings Technology Policy for Students

 - As TCH is a 1:1 school, all students have access to a school owned computer in every classroom as well as in the library before school, during break and lunch, and after school.
 The use of personal computers or electronic devices are not allowed on campus during the school day.
 It is extremely important that students have access to a computer device and a printer at home to access online textbooks, online homework programs, collaborative group assignments, RenWeb and Google Classroom.

 - Computers may only be used in the classroom and library under the direct supervision of the teacher.
 Cameras and audio recorders may only be used under the direct supervision of a teacher.
 At no time should the student use any device for anything but an educational purpose under the direction of a faculty member.
 No student may open chat or social media programs on any computer or electronic devices on campus.
 Students may not play, download, or view games.
 Further, students may not “surf” the Internet from any computer or electronic device on campus without specific directions from the teacher who is monitoring the activity.